jaicedev/jaicedev.github.io-old/README.md

 # thinkful-portfolio-project
- SImple portfolio project, built for Module 8
+Simple portfolio project, built for Module 8
+Uses only HTML5 and CSS3